mahi97/mahitime/README.md

 This project provides a website that displays the concept of MahiTime and the MahiCalendar, offering a new way to measure and visualize time.

+You can read the full blog here: [MahiTime](https://mahi97.github.io/mahi-log/2024/06/08/mahitime.html)

 ## Features

 - Explanation of MahiTime units: